-Purchase order process includes the following steps:
+Purchase Order process includes the following steps:

-2. Creating a purchase order (can be skipped if 'Blind Receipt' in the header is selected).
+- Creating a purchase order (can be skipped if 'Blind Receipt' in the header is selected).

-4. Stock receipt.
+- Stock receipt.

-5. Creating a Credit Note (if needed).
+- Creating a Credit Note (if needed).

-6. Creating manual journals (used mainly for landed cost if required)
+- Creating manual journals (used mainly for landed cost if required)

-7. Add payments
+- Add payments

 The next part is the Purchase Order Lines where the details of the purchase order are specified.

-Another way to do this would be to simply scroll through the list.
+Simply scroll through the list.
 Just keep in mind that you will not be able to see all of your suppliers simultaneously if your list is quite large.

 - If you do not currently have the supplier in your system, you can add it by clicking Add New Supplier button.

-Once an option is selected, most of the information is going to be repopulated in the header.
+Once an option is selected, most of the information is going to be filled in the header.
 This information comes from data previously entered into DEAR at the time of setup.
 It is highly recommended that you enter as much information as possible at the initial setup stages using CSV templates.
 However you can amend the supplier information on purchase order screen if needed.

-After the supplier details are populated, you can then select an input method.
+After the supplier details are filled, you can then select an input method.
 The input method refers to the order of the steps in the workflow of your load.
 The tabs change their position depending on whether billing happens before or after the stock is received.
 If the Invoice First option is selected, you will first need to process supplier invoice before receiving the stock into the warehouse.

 Next, Terms.
 These terms are set up again in the suppliers' settings.
 These terms can also come from the accounting application of your choice.
 And you can also add them on the go if required by clicking 'Add New Term'.